nadaaladdin/nadaaladdin.github.io-Portfolio/README.md

   Results: Achieved an R-squared value of 99% with an Artificial Neural Network (ANN).
 Secured an R-squared value of 97% with a Feed-forward Neural Network (FNN).

 - **Task Management Software System using React.js and Tailwind CSS**, System Software and Design Project - 2023 :
 Developed a multifunctional task management system, which included features such as user authentication, task and project management, team collaboration tools, notifications, real-time chat, and analytics.
 Implemented a RESTful API to ensure cross-platform compatibility and enable integration with other systems.
-Despite having no prior web application development experience, I successfully learned and applied new technologies that demonstrates strong problem-solving skills and adaptability to create an effective and secure project management tool.
+Despite having no prior web application development experience, I successfully learned and applied new technologies that demonstrate strong problem-solving skills and adaptability to create an effective and secure project management tool.

 - **Enhancing Topological Sort using OpenMP**, Parallel Computing Course Project - 2023 :
   Objective: a research study focused on optimizing the performance of the topological sort algorithm by leveraging parallel processing techniques.